R10836/CSU-CS_DS-Assignments/README.md

 ## About Me

-I completed my undergraduate degree in Data Science and Big Data Technology at Central South University's School of Computer Science and Engineering
+I completed my undergraduate degree in Data Science and Big Data Technology at Central South University's School of Computer Science and Engineering.